DarkoGNU/DarkoGNU.github.io/_pages/interests.md

 I'm the best at English phonology.
 I'm always eager to learn about stuff like vowel mergers, cluster reductions, flapping, and other phonological processes.

-When it comes to Spanish and Japanese, I don't even speak these languages (I'm learning Japanese, though).
+When it comes to Spanish and Japanese, I don't even speak those languages (I'm learning Japanese, though).
 That doesn't stop me from knowing what are the phonemes of these languages, how does the Japanese pitch accent work, and what are the differences in pronunciation between different dialects.